 This home is set in the magical and unspoilt Auas Berg south of the Namibian capital, Windhoek.
 Designed for the founder of the Tranquility Eco Estate – a busy figure in local and international mining - it was built to be a welcoming home for an extensive network of family and friends.
-At its heart is a uniquely Namibian tranquility which fluently speaks the language of the site and the country.
+At its heart is uniquely Namibian tranquillity which fluently speaks the language of the site and the country.

 The estate comprises properties of 12 hectares or larger with strict guidelines governing building colour, aesthetics and the preservation of the natural landscape.
 Natural bush comes right up to the houses.
 Private courtyards or small, contained werf-style gardens are permitted.